Top 8 website vulnerabilities a hacker can exploit

 Insecure direct object reference:

-A website becomes vulnerable to insecure direct object reference when a reference to an internal object is exposed by developers.
+A website becomes vulnerable to insecure direct object reference when a reference to an internal object.
+Developers need to pay extra attention as they are often responsible for exposing it.
 This internal object can be a file, directory, database records and database keys.
 Attacker exploiting this vulnerability is an authorized user having limited privileges.
-The user can access the object he is unauthorized to access by changing parameter value directly referring to that object.
-Most of the times, web applications do not check if the user is authorized to access that object.
+By changing parameter value directly referring to that object, the user can gain access the object.
+Most of the times, web applications do not check if the user has the authorization to access that object.
 Therefore, it is important to enforce access policies to make sure that the user has permission for accessing that object.
 Proper testing and code analysis is helpful in identifying these flaws in a web application.

 Wrong Security Configuration:

-A component of a web application can be subjected to security threats due to insecure configuration.
+Insecure configuration can be a component of a web application and can invite great security threats.
 An attacker can easily enjoy the privileges of the admin if you stick with the default configurations like using default username and password.
 Unnecessarily enabled services, scripts, configuration files, sample files etc. can result in misconfiguration at web server, platform, database, application server and other levels of the application stack.
 Both developers and administrators have to play their parts to ensure the secured configuration of a web application.
-Security holes due to insecure configuration can be detected by deploying automated scanners.
+Users can deploy automatic scanner to detect security holes due to insecure configuration.
 While developing a website, developers should implement an encryption algorithm to encrypt sensitive data.
-Moreover, track tracers must be hidden from users.
+Moreover, it is essential to conceal track tracers from users.
 An administrator should avoid usage of default username, password and other default settings.

 Cross Site Request Forgery (CSRF):